graphific/DeepDreamVideo/README.md

 # DeepDreamVideo
 Implementing **#deepdream** on video

+**Creative Request**

+It would be very helpful for other deepdream researchers, if you could **include the used parameters in the description of your youtube videos**.
+You can find the parameters in the image filenames.

 Included experiment: Deep Dreaming Fear & Loathing in Las Vegas: the Great Fan Francisco Acid Wave

 The results can be seen on youtube: https://www.youtube.com/watch?v=oyxSerkkP4o